 The Mud Ledge

-The walls here face northwest, which means they get little sun except later on summer afternoons.
+The walls here face northwest, which means they get little sun except on summer afternoons.
 This makes North Shore good for summer climbing, but it also means that walls can take several days to dry out after a good rain.
+North Shore gets almost zero winter sun.

 Austin Climbing: Sport Routes & Deep Water Solos by John Hogge is the best beta source, in print or online, for this area.
 It also tells the history of the park and its route development.